Unethical human experimentation in the United States: Surgical experiments

-In the subsequent autopsy, Bartholow noted that some brain damage had occurred due to the electrodes but that she had died due to the cancer.
-Bartholow was criticized by fellow physicians and the American Medical Association formally condemned his experiments as he had caused direct harm to the patient, not in an attempt to treat her, but solely to gain knowledge.
+In the subsequent autopsy, Bartholow noted that some brain damage occurred due to the electrodes but that Rafferty died due to the cancer.
+He was criticized by fellow physicians and the American Medical Association (AMA) formally condemned his experiments as he caused direct harm to the patient not in an attempt to treat her but solely to gain knowledge.
 Additional issues were raised with the consent obtained.
 Although she gave "cheerful assent" to the procedure, she was described as "feeble-minded" and may not have fully understood.
 Bartholow apologized for his actions and expressed regret that some knowledge had been gained "at the expense of some injury to the patient."

-In 1896, Arthur Wentworth performed spinal taps on 29 young children without the knowledge or consent of their parents at Children's Hospital Boston (now Boston Children's Hospital) in Boston, Massachusetts to discover whether doing so would be harmful.
+In 1896, Arthur Wentworth performed spinal taps on 29 young children without their parents' knowledge or consent at Children's Hospital Boston (now Boston Children's Hospital) in Boston, Massachusetts to discover whether doing so would be harmful.

 From 1913 to 1951, Leo Stanley, chief surgeon at the San Quentin Prison, performed a wide variety of experiments on hundreds of prisoners.
-Many of the experiments involved testicular implants, where Stanley would take testicles out of executed prisoners and surgically implant them into living prisoners.
+Many of the experiments involved testicular implants, where Stanley would extract testicles from executed prisoners and surgically implant them into living prisoners.
 In other experiments, he attempted to implant the testicles of rams, goats, and boars into living prisoners.
 Stanley also performed various eugenics experiments and forced sterilizations on prisoners.
-Stanley believed that his experiments would rejuvenate old men, control crime (which he believed had biological causes), and prevent the "unfit" from reproducing.
+Stanley believed his experiments would rejuvenate old men, control crime (which he believed had biological causes), and prevent the "unfit" from reproducing.

 From 1955 to 1960, Sonoma State Hospital in northern California served as a permanent drop-off location for mentally disabled children diagnosed with cerebral palsy or lesser disorders.
 The children subsequently underwent painful experimentation without adult consent.
 Many were given spinal taps "for which they received no direct benefit."
 Reporters of 60 Minutes learned that in these five years, the brain of every child with cerebral palsy who died at Sonoma State was removed and studied without parental consent.